 Sage University offers online and classroom training sessions to help you get the most out of your Sage Estimating software.
 To access Sage University, visit www.sageu.com.

-You can also get access to Sage University from the File menu by selecting Help > Sage Estimating on the Web > Sage University.
+You can also get access to Sage University from the File menu by selecting Help > Sag Web > Sage University.

 Technical Assistance